Lead: Production

 As of 2014, production of lead is increasing worldwide due to its use in lead–acid batteries.
 There are two major categories of production: primary from mined ores, and secondary from scrap.
 In 2014, 4.58 million metric tons came from primary production and 5.64 million from secondary production.
-The top three producers of mined lead concentrate in that year were China, Australia, and the United States.
-The top three producers of refined lead were China, the United States, and India.
-According to the International Resource Panel's Metal Stocks in Society report of 2010, the total amount of lead in use, stockpiled, discarded, or dissipated into the environment, on a global basis, is 8 kg per capita.
+The top three producers of mined lead concentrate in that year were China, Australia, and United States.
+The top three producers of refined lead were China, United States, and India.
+According to the Metal Stocks in Society report of 2010, the total amount of lead in use, stockpiled, discarded, or dissipated into the environment, on a global basis, is 8 kg per capita.
 Much of this is in more developed countries (20–150 kg per capita) rather than less developed ones (1–4 kg per capita).

 The primary and secondary lead production processes are similar.
 Some primary production plants now supplement their operations with scrap lead, and this trend is likely to increase in the future.
 Given adequate techniques, lead obtained via secondary processes is indistinguishable from lead obtained via primary processes.
 Scrap lead from the building trade is usually fairly clean and is re-melted without the need for smelting, though refining is sometimes needed.
 Secondary lead production is therefore cheaper, in terms of energy requirements, than is primary production, often by 50% or more.

 Primary

 Most lead ores contain a low percentage of lead (rich ores have a typical content of 3–8%) which must be concentrated for extraction.
-During initial processing, ores typically undergo crushing, dense-medium separation, grinding, froth flotation, and drying.
+During initial processing, ores typically undergo crushing, dense-medium separation, grinding, froth flotation, drying.
 The resulting concentrate, which has a lead content of 30–80% by mass (regularly 50–60%), is then turned into (impure) lead metal.

 There are two main ways of doing this: a two-stage process involving roasting followed by blast furnace extraction, carried out in separate vessels; or a direct process in which the extraction of the concentrate occurs in a single vessel.
 The latter has become the most common route, though the former is still significant.